7 takeaways from Disney World's July reopening

 Disney veterans, on the other hand, may fare better.
 We're more accustomed to being flexible by shifting plans to accommodate last-minute spots that have freed up in the Disney app, which we're used to eyeing.

-I snagged a same-day dinner reservation at California Grill, which overlooks the Seven Seas Lagoons and Magic Kingdom, on July 10, the first it reopened, on the same day.
+I snagged a same-day dinner reservation at California Grill, which overlooks the Seven Seas Lagoon and Magic Kingdom, on July 10, the first it reopened, on the same day.

 Ultimately, there is no easy answer to deciding whether a trip to Disney at this time is worth it.
 How much Disney magic is needed to justify the cost -- and abide by the enhanced health and safety protocols -- is a matter of personal preference.